olleharstedt/seq/README.md

 * Usage: `que(fn () => ...)`
 * Whatever is in the queue is executed, in order of definition, at app shutdown

-## app
+## run

-* `app` is used when you need the result of a side-effect immediately
+* `run` is used when you need the result of a side-effect immediately
-* During mocking, you give `app` a configuration object to tell it what to return
+* During mocking, you give `run` a configuration object to tell it what to return

 ## seq

 * When a side-effect depends on the result of a previous side-effect, e.g. create file if it doesn't already exist, you can sequence closures together
+* This is like chaining promises together; "do this, then this if success, then this if success"

 ## Survey activator